-Well, I finally got my published works into paperback versions.
-I'm now writing two sequels (Space Force Recondo series and GOST series) as well as developing a military romance series.
+I'm still working on two sequels (Space Force Recondo series and GOST series) as well as preparing to publish a military romance series here on Substack.
 I have a new home for my newsletter and podcast here at Storyslinger.
-I've also peeped at tumblr, Post., Hive, Mastodon, and Discord and might do something with those.
-I’m either @teaguedelaplaine or @storyslinger on all of those.
+I've also completely abandoned social media to focus on Storyslinger and my website.

-I keep reading in fits and starts.
+I read as much as I can.
 I just don't have the free time (and what free time I do make or find I use for writing).
 I finished Orca by John Pennington and Can’t Hurt Me by David Goggins and Generation of Vipers by Peter Cawdron.
 I just downloaded and started Sapiens: A Brief History of Humankind by Yuval Noah Harari.
 I also really want to read Stephen King’s Fairy Tale.
 And I'll read anything new that Hugh Howey or Chuck Wendig put out.